openrewrite/rewrite-docs/authoring-recipes/multiple-visitors.md

 ### VariableDeclarations Visitor

 Now that we have some ideas of which LSTs we care about, it's time to get started with making the first visitor in our recipe.
-This visitor will be the one responsible for finding, and potentially modifying, variables.
+This visitor will be the one responsible for finding and potentially modifying variables.

 Generally, you want to start by restricting the scope of the visitor and returning quickly if the recipe should not make any changes.

 Let's outline what that would look like:

 {% hint style="note" %}
-The `VariableDeclarations` LST contains all the variables defined on one line of code.
+The `VariableDeclarations` LST contains all the variables defined in one line of code.
 In most cases, this will just be a single variable, but it is possible for many to be defined.
 Our visitor will need to handle both cases.
 {% endhint %}

 ```java